Jon & Kate Gosselin Reportedly Saddened Over Divided Family On Sextuplets’ Birthday

 Our big celebration of #15 is finally winding down here!
 We celebrated ALL DAY LONG, beginning with a present at 6:30 am before school!????
 I’m so very thankful for my ‘babies’…. somehow they are 15 already?!
 I’m amazed by them each day!
 I’m so proud of the positive qualities I’ve seen developing as they edge closer to adulthood.
 It hasn’t been easy for them, especially over the last year and a half, but they continue to persevere, stay positive and make lemonade out of lemons (to the point where I’m pretty sure I’m allergic to lemons, but what’s a mom to do?!????) but no matter what, these kids keep on keeping on!
 Such good, wholesome, loving, insightful, wise humans and I’m just so proud to call them mine!
 I love you guys to the moon and back a hundred billion times x infinity????!
 Happy 15th birthday! ???????????????????? #15 #Lemonade

-The outlet also claims that Kate Gosselin hasn’t spoken to her son Collin in quite sometime after he decided to move in with Jon just before Christmas.
+The outlet also claims that Kate Gosselin hasn’t spoken to her son, Collin, in quite sometime after he decided to move in with Jon just before Christmas.

 Meanwhile, Jon Gosselin is said to be thrilled about Collin and Hannah living with him.
 However, he is upset that his kids aren’t together on their birthdays.
 He is also said to miss his children terribly.